-The modern acoustic stethoscope is a powerful tool that clinicians use to detect subtle, pathological changes in cardiac, pulmonary and vascular sounds.
-Currently, brand-name stethoscopes such as the Littmann Cardiology III are expensive clinical tools and are widely regarded as the gold standard despite limited innovations in design or fabrication in recent decades.
-Consequently, the high cost of these models serves as a barrier to clinicians practicing in low- and middle-income countries.
+The modern acoustic stethoscope is a useful clinical tool used to detect subtle, pathological changes in cardiac, pulmonary and vascular sounds.
+Currently, brand-name stethoscopes are expensive despite limited innovations in design or fabrication in recent decades.
+Consequently, the high cost of high quality, brand name models serves as a barrier to clinicians practicing in various settings, especially in low- and middle-income countries.
 In this publication, we describe the design and validation of a low-cost open-access (Free/Libre) 3D-printed stethoscope which is comparable to the Littmann Cardiology III for use in low-access clinics.

 Introduction

-Since its introduction in 1819, the acoustic stethoscope has been an integral part of clinical medicine and a powerful diagnostic tool in the hands of an astute clinician.
-Despite the lack of radical innovations in structure or design over recent decades, modern stethoscopes can be an expensive part of the physician’s armamentarium, often costing several hundred US dollars.
+Since its introduction in 1819 by René Laennec1, the acoustic stethoscope has been an integral part of clinical medicine.
+Despite the lack of major structural design innovations over recent decades, modern stethoscopes can be an expensive part of the physician’s armamentarium, often costing several hundred US dollars.
 The high cost of modern stethoscopes remains a significant barrier to physicians practicing in some developing countries, where few affordable high-quality options exist.
-Traditionally, the selection of a stethoscope often does not involve the acoustic properties of the modelwith most users selecting an expensive brand-name stethoscope such at the Littmann Cardiology III – a model that is widely regarded as the field’s gold standard.
-However, previous studies which have compared stethoscope brands have concluded that cost does not correlate with better diaphragm sound quality at relevant frequencies, compared with lower-cost alternatives.
+Traditionally, the selection of a stethoscope often does not involve the acoustic properties of the model2 with most users selecting an expensive brand-name stethoscope such as the Littmann Cardiology III. .
+However, previous studies which have compared stethoscope brands have concluded that cost does not correlate with better diaphragm sound quality at relevant frequencies, compared with lower-cost alternatives3,4.
+While other 3D printed stethoscope models that would be low-cost to produce can be found online, we are not aware of any that have been used clinically or research-validated.

-Numerous groups have previously attempted to standardize methods to determine the efficacy of acoustic stethoscope models, but currently no accepted standardized modality exists.
+Numerous groups have previously attempted to standardize methods to determine the efficacy of acoustic stethoscope models2,5–9, but currently no accepted standardized modality exists.
 Consequently, the performance of any acoustic stethoscope is little more than the manufacturer’s claim or the subjective opinion of the user.
 Some groups have attempted to objectively compare acoustic stethoscope models and currently two competing methods of measuring frequency response exist.
-The first method uses air coupling to transmit frequencies while the other uses a phantom to simulate vibrations of the chest wall.
+The first method uses air coupling to transmit frequencies 2–6 while the other uses a phantom to simulate vibrations of the chest wall8,10,11.
 These methods allow investigators to quantitatively compare the sensitivity of a stethoscope model compared with another.

 In this article, we describe the construction and validation of a low cost, Free/open access 3D printed acoustic stethoscope - referred to here as the ‘Glia model’.
-The aim of the project is to give low budget health care systems affordable access to an effective stethoscope for a cost under $5 USD.
+The aim of this research is to give low budget health care systems affordable access to an effective stethoscope for a cost under $5 USD.
 To achieve this, we utilized 3D printing, a technology which is advancing rapidly and becoming increasingly inexpensive.
 The flexibility of 3D printing technology also allows users to augment our design to fit their own needs.
 We also attempt to make our validation methods accessible and low cost, allowing others to validate our design independently with ease.

 Methods